-Microsoft Image Backup in Windows 7 will not support Seagate 3TB and 4TB drives (along with most other external drives above 2.1TB).
+Microsoft Image Backup in Windows 7 will not support any Seagate Backup Plus, 3TB or 4TB GoFlex drives and the older model Expansion Portable And Desktop drives (along with most other external drives above 2.1TB).
 This article explains.

-Microsoft Image Backup in Windows 7 will not support Seagate 3TB and 4TB drives (along with most other external drives above 2.1TB).
+Windows Image Backup in Windows 7 will not support any Seagate Backup Plus drives, GoFlex drives that exceed 2.1TB (3TB and 4TB models), or older model Expansion Portable and Desktop drives (along with most other external drives that exceed 2.1TB in size).

 Microsoft only supports drives that are set up to use 512 byte blocks as destinations for image backups.
-These drives are compatible with all other Windows functionalities.
+The drives listed above are compatible with all other Windows functionalities.

 For more information about the limitations of Windows Backup and Restore, please contact Microsoft.